Areas of Application

 Fig: Friction and temperature relationship diagram

-Shaft friction torque is mainly influenced by:
+The shaft friction torque is mainly influenced by the following factors:

-• Machining forces, eccentric clamping and high loads increase friction torque
+- Machining forces, eccentric clamping and high loads increase friction torque